avengers-p7/Avengers_P7_Documents/VCS/Design/Pull Request.md

 > Note: While forking is common in organizational workflows, it's not mandatory for feature branches.
 Instead, create a branch within the existing repository.
 Submit a pull request from your branch, and if approved, changes can seamlessly integrate into the main branch without the need for a separate fork, streamlining collaboration.

 ***
+## Pull Request Checklist

+- [x] Tag the issue #[issue_number] (e.g., #42) to automatically close it upon merging.
+- [x] Tag the issue author @[author] (e.g., @issue_author) for visibility.
+- [x] Describe your change in detail to provide comprehensive context.
+- [x] Explain your testing approach to ensure the reliability of your change.

+## Rules and Guidelines

+ Use the provided checklist in the pull request template for verbosity and completeness.

 # Rules and Guidelines